haunterdev/haunterdev/README.md

 # Development Workflow

-- Manual implementation, reverse engineering, and debugging form the core of the process
+- Manual implementation, reverse engineering, and debugging is the core of the process
 - AI tooling accelerates repetitive tasks, cross-version code translation, and debugging support
-- All code is manually reviewed, tested, and maintained before release
+- All code is manually reviewed, tested, and maintained

 ---